-Once your pets-at-work program takes off to cheers and woofs in your workplace, consider building on the program with more pet-friendly benefits.
+Once your pet-friendly workplace program takes off to cheers and woofs, consider building on the program with more pet-focused benefits.

 With pets considered beloved family members, additional pet benefits will be viewed as welcome add-ons.
 And, they may also be a helpful recruiting tool and signal about your organization’s culture – helping attract talent and keep employees (and pets) satisfied.